Quantum field theory over F_q: Abstract

 \section{Abstract}

 We consider the number $\bar N(q)$ of points in the projective complement of graph hypersurfaces over $\FF_q$ and show that the smallest graphs with non-polynomial $\bar N(q)$ have 14 edges.
 We give six examples which fall into two classes.
 One class has an exceptional prime 2 whereas in the other class $\bar N(q)$ depends on the number of cube roots of unity in $\FF_q$.
-At graphs with 16 edges we find examples where $\bar N(q)$ can be reduced to the number of points on a K3 in $\PP^3$.
+At graphs with 16 edges we find examples where $\bar N(q)$ is given by a polynomial in $q$ plus $q^2$ times the number of points in the projective complement of a singular K3 in $\PP^3$.

-In an outlook we show that applying momentum space Feynman-rules over $\FF_q$ lets the perturbation series terminate for renormalizable and non-re\-nor\-mal\-iz\-able bosonic quantum field theories.
+In the second part of the paper we show that applying momentum space Feynman-rules over $\FF_q$ lets the perturbation series terminate for renormalizable and non-re\-nor\-mal\-iz\-able bosonic quantum field theories.